bridgecrewio/aws-modernization-workshop-bridgecrew/content/terraform/40_module_two/2003_automating_iac_terraform_cloud.md

 ![Config settings](images/terraform_cloud_config_settings.png "Config settings")

-Select “Configure variables” and add your AWS Account and Access Keys as environment variables called `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY`.
+Select “Configure variables” and add your AWS Account and Access Keys as environment variables called `AWS_ACCESS_KEY_ID`, `AWS_SECRET_ACCESS_KEY` and `AWS_SESSION_TOKEN`.
 If you aren’t sure where to find the keys, see [this guide](https://docs.aws.amazon.com/powershell/latest/userguide/pstools-appendix-sign-up.html).

 ![Add environment variables](images/terraform_cloud_env_variables.png "Add environment variables")

+{{% notice warning %}}
+If each of the Variables does not say "Env" in the far right of the line, you've created the wrong type of variable.
+This is easy to do as "Terraform" variables are the default option when clicking on "Add environment Variable".
+You can delete them and re-create if necessary in the correct format!
+{{% /notice %}}

 Go to the Workspace Settings and select General.
 From this settings screen, grab your workspace ID for the next step.

 ![Grab your workspace ID](images/terraform_cloud_workspace_id.png "Grab your workspace ID")

 Grab the API token from Terraform Cloud for the integration.
 Go to the [API token menu](https://app.terraform.io/app/settings/tokens) (User -> Settings -> Tokens) and select “Create an API token.”

+{{% notice warning %}}
+Make sure you are in USER settings, there are three different settings tabs within Terraform Cloud, User settings, global org settings and workspace settings.
+Your screen should look as below, if there are multiple type of API key to chose from, you're in the wrong place!
+{{% /notice %}}

 ![Terraform Cloud API token](images/terraform_cloud_api_token.png "Terraform Cloud API token")